 You’ll also want to do a deep dive into what’s generating leads from your current marketing efforts and what’s better to leave behind.

-Your B2B content strategy is to create content that creates leads – and sales qualified leads – for your business.
+Your B2B content strategy is to create content that generates leads – and sales qualified leads – for your business.
 While the end goal is converting B2B prospects to customers, they are interim steps along the way.
 Rarely will B2B buyers go from their first attempts to research something to buying for any significant purchase unless it’s at a crisis stage.

 With your customer journey mapping, buyer persona(s), and market analysis, identify the areas where you need to create content to match buyer intent.
 You must be able to match the right content to the right person at the right time in their journey.